smellman/osm-mapnik-svg-render/README.md

 # osm-mapnik-svg-builder

-This is a simple script that builds SVG files from OpenStreetMap data using the Mapnik library.
+This is a simple script that builds SVG file or PDF file from OpenStreetMap data using the Mapnik library.

+This repository is based on [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto) master branch.

 ## Requirements